AidenCarelse/Fall-Hacks-2022/README.md

 We used Java Swing on IntelliJ (JDK 18.0.1).
 You can clone this repository to your machine and run it by simply choosing the main file in MainApplication on startup.

-This was both of our first hackatahon, and w ehad a blast, thank you SFU!
+This was both of our first hackatahon, and we had a blast, thank you SFU!